shizmob/res1gn/README.md

 License
 -------

 [WTFPL](http://www.wtfpl.net/txt/copying/).
-Don't be the dipshit who uses this to sell bootlegs.
+Don't be the dipshit who uses this to sell bootlegs, emulators, or loaders.
-If you enjoyed this, consider [visiting your local arcade when it's safe to](https://zenius-i-vanisher.com/v5.2/arcades.php)!
+If you enjoyed this, consider [visiting your local arcade when it's safe](https://zenius-i-vanisher.com/v5.2/arcades.php)!